 Otherwise $a$ and $b$ are both in a path that includes neither $c$ nor $d$ and hence there is a vertex $e$ in $G-V(H)$ that is adjacent to $b$ in $G$.
-Then $\P'=\big(\P \setminus (E(H) \cup \{be\})\big) \cup \{ac,bd\}$ is an IPF of $G$ with $\nump{\P'} \leq \nump{\P}$.
+Then $\P^*=\big(\P \setminus (E(H) \cup \{be\})\big) \cup \{ac,bd\}$ is an IPF of $G$ with $\nump{\P^*} \leq \nump{\P}$.

-In each case, note that $\P'$ is standardised on $H$.
-Also, because $G$ is subcubic, any two induced $\Kfme$ subgraphs of it are vertex disjoint.
-It follows that $\P'$ is standardised on any copy of $\Kfme$ that $\P$ is standardised on.
-So we can repeat this procedure to obtain a standardised IPF of $\P''$ of $G$ such that $\nump{\P''} \leq \nump{\P}$.

-It remains to justify the claim that $\P''$ inherits the well-behaved property from $\P$.
-This follows from the observation that every path $P$ in $\P''$ has a subpath $P'$ that includes all vertices of $P$ that have degree $2$ in $G$, and is such that $P'$ is itself a subpath of a path in $\P$. \end{proof}
+In each case, note that $\P^*$ is standardised for $(a,b,c,d)$ and $\P^* \subseteq \P \cup \{ac,bd\}$.
+It remains to justify the claim that $\P^*$ inherits the well-behaved property from $\P$.
+This follows from the observation that every path $P$ in $\P^*$ has a subpath $P'$ that includes all vertices of $P$ that have degree $2$ in $G$, and is such that $P'$ is itself a subpath of a path in $\P$. \end{proof}

 We are now ready to prove Lemma~\ref{l:lift}.
 It will be useful to note that by Menger's theorem and the definition of a block, two distinct vertices are in the same block in a graph $G$ if and only if there is a cycle in $G$ containing both of them.